 No new PDs have been recruited since the previous inspection.
 It was confirmed that should any PDs be recruited in the future, adherence to the recruitment policy would ensure that all recruitment documentation as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 would be sought and retained for inspection.
-Dr Hutton also confirmed that should any new staff be appointed to support the PD led service, that recruitment documentation would be retained in keeping with the recruitment policy.
+Dr Hamilton also confirmed that should any new staff be appointed to support the PD led service, that recruitment documentation would be retained in keeping with the recruitment policy.

 Registered establishments are required to maintain a staff register.
-A review of the staff register confirmed that this did not include the two PDs or the leaving dates for one staff member.
-This was discussed with Dr Hutton and following the inspection RQIA received a copy of the updated staff register which included the required details of all the staff involved in the delivery of the PD led service.
+A review of the staff register confirmed that it was up to date and included all staff involved with delivery of the PD led service.